 Nevada Division of Child and Family Services ǀ Child Safety-Injury and Child Fatality Prevention– The Nevada Division of Child and Family Services is the governmental body responsible for investigating and preventing child injuries, abuse, and death throughout Nevada.
 The Nevada Division of Child and Family Services provides several resources including tips on preventing death and injury.

-Mills & Anderson ǀ Las Vegas Personal Injury Lawyers
+Mills & Anderson ǀ Las Vegas Personal Injury Attorneys

 The Clark County law firm Mills & Anderson handles all aspects of personal injury law, including automobile accidents, motorbike accidents, general negligence, wrongful death, catastrophic injuries, and dog attack.

 Contact our Las Vegas personal injury lawyer at Mills & Anderson at (702) 386-0030 or submit an online form to schedule a confidential consultation.
 Our aggressive and proven Las Vegas personal injury attorneys proudly serve individuals throughout Clark County, including Las Vegas, North Las Vegas, Henderson, and surrounding areas.